weleoka/ardeidae_py/README.md

 Be aware of the config variable PrintFile, if true will attempt to output the whole file to console of client

 The servers need to bind to a host and port.
 These are listed in hosts.txt.
 The first item is the default host/port which makes starting that easier by just hitting enter at the prompt.

+send_stream_TCP and send_stream_UDP functions in ardei_server_utils.py can be modified to send sequence numbered datagram payload or not.

 #### Stream
 The client can send a request for a segment stream by typing "stream" at prompt.
 The servers can send segments at a set interval specified by client, in miliseconds.
 The servers have a segment limit in their settings.